nervosys/AutonomySim/docs/px4_setup.md

-# PX4 Setup for AutonomySim
+# PX4 Setup

-The [PX4 software stack](http://github.com/px4/firmware) is an open source very popular flight controller with support for wide variety of boards and sensors as well as built-in capability for higher level tasks such as mission planning.
+The [PX4 software stack](http://github.com/px4/firmware) is an open-source popular flight controller with support for wide variety of boards and sensors as well as built-in capability for higher level tasks such as mission planning.
 Please visit [px4.io](http://px4.io) for more information.

+!!! warning
-**Warning**: While all releases of AutonomySim are always tested with PX4 to ensure the support, setting up PX4 is not a trivial task.
+    While all releases of AutonomySim are always tested with PX4 to ensure the support, setting up PX4 is not a trivial task.
 Unless you have at least intermediate level of experience with PX4 stack, we recommend you use [simple_flight](simple_flight.md), which is now a default in AutonomySim.

 ## Supported Hardware